 • Denver Athletics has claimed the I-AAA Directors' Cup in 10 of the last 11 seasons, for the top finish in the Directors' Cup standings amongst schools without football.

 • The Pioneers have claimed 33 National Championships in their history (Skiing 24, Hockey 8, Men's Lacrosse 1).

 • Men's soccer's College Cup berth in 2016 is one of the athletic department's 21 National Semifinal appearances, including eight since 2011.

-• Entering 2018-19, the Pioneers and Cardinal are two of five athletic departments in the country to take home an NCAA title in each of the last five years (Florida, Penn State, Oklahoma).
+• Entering 2018-19, the Pioneers are one of five athletic departments in the country to take home an NCAA title in each of the last four years.

-• The Pioneers have recorded double-digit wins in each of the seven seasons since Franks' arrival as an assistant, averaging 13.5 a season from 2012-17, and posting 10 wins already in 2018.
-The Pioneers reached double digits in 2018 with their win over Purdue Fort Wayne on October 5.
+• The Pioneers have recorded double-digit wins in each of the six seasons since Franks' arrival as an assistant, averaging 13.5 a season from 2012-17.
+The Pioneers reached double digits in 2017 with their win at Western Illinois on Nov.
+4.

 DENVER'S UNBEATEN STRETCHES